 Marketing

-For those just jumping on the bandwagon — it’s never too late.
-Here are a few reasons to embrace Instagram for restaurant marketing, plus some practical tips and examples for being successful.
+Here’s how to embrace Instagram for restaurant marketing, plus some practical tips and examples for being successful.

 Instagram is an ideal platform for restaurants to have in their marketing arsenal since there’s no shortage of drool-worthy content coming out of the kitchen at any given moment.
 Among consumers, there’s a hunger for food photography and restaurants are perfectly poised to satisfy that interest.
 Other content ideas to dabble in as well are highlighting staff, sharing news and promoting special offers.

 All of these ingredients make it not only possible but likely for restaurants to amass an audience on Instagram, provided they follow best practices.
-It’s not uncommon for restaurants to gain thousands of followers on the site — check out Death & Co, Misi, and PLANTA, which all have more than 100,000 Instagram followers.
+It’s not uncommon for restaurants to gain thousands of followers on the platform— check out Death & Co, Misi, and PLANTA, which all have more than 100,000 Instagram followers.

 In short, loyal fans are more than willing to give their favorite restaurants a follow — and having an optimized and active profile can help someone unfamiliar with a restaurant add it to their list of places to try.

 Creating a profile on Instagram simply requires a photo to be uploaded and a few fields to be filled out.
+Here are some key pointers:

 Types of Instagram Content